davi-sdp/davi-sdp/README.md

 - 🔭 I’m currently working on University Projects
 - 📫 How to reach me: [davis.dpont@hotmail.com](mailto:davis.dpont@hotmail.com)

-> Always learning, because intellectual growth should commence at birth and cease only at death, and the important thing is not to stop questioning.
+> **Always learning, because intellectual growth should commence at birth and cease only at death, and the important thing is not to stop questioning.**

 <!-- Always learning, because growth comes from challenges, and challenges are only overcome whith the seek and persistence.

-**davi-sdp/davi-sdp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...